Hobby horse (toy)

 A hobby horse (or hobby-horse) is a child's toy horse.
-Children played at riding a wooden hobby horse made of a straight stick with a small horse's head (of wood or stuffed fabric), and perhaps reins, attached to one end.
+Children play at riding a horse made of a straight stick with a head (of wood or stuffed fabric), and perhaps reins, attached to one end.
 The bottom end of the stick sometimes had a small wheel or wheels attached.
 This toy was also sometimes known as a cock horse (as in the nursery rhyme Ride a cock horse to Banbury Cross) or stick horse.

 Hobby horses feature in the worship of Rajasthani folk deity Baba Ramdevji, a reference to a story about his childhood; wooden toy horses are popular offerings at his temple at Ramdevra.
 They also figured in the public rites of the Romanian Călușari.

 Hobby horsing as a sport became popular among young women in Finland and elsewhere in the 21st century.

 Other meanings

 A hobby horse is not always a riding-stick like the child's toy; larger hobby horses feature in some traditional seasonal customs (such as Mummers Plays and the Morris dance in England).
 They vary in size from a costume for one person to large frameworks carried by nine people.

 From "hobby horse" (see Etymology, below) came the expression "to ride one's hobby-horse", meaning "to follow a favourite pastime", and in turn, the modern sense of the term hobby.

 The term is also connected to the draisine, a forerunner of the bicycle, invented by Baron Karl von Drais.
 In 1818, a London coach-maker named Denis Johnson began producing an improved version, which was popularly known as the "hobby-horse".

-The artistic movement, Dada, is possibly named after a French child's word for hobby-horse.
+The artistic movement Dada is possibly named after a French child's word for hobby-horse.